About

-The Weave Shed is a website for weave designers with a portfolio practice, payee, mills, independent, designer makers, tapestry, artists, educators and students.
-The site is funded by The Worshipful Company of Weavers and Central Saint Martins College of Art & Design, University of The Arts London.
-The contents are compiled, collated and edited by Philippa Brock and Eleanor Pritchard.
-Website design and build by Colin Buttimer.
+The Weave Shed is a website for Weave Designers & Artists with a portfolio practice, payee, mills, independent, designer makers, tapestry, artists, educators and students.
+The initial website design and setting up of the of the site was funded by The Worshipful Company of Weavers

 We welcome all relevant input from users: for feedback, suggestions, information to be added or updated for the resources pages and for weave-related blog features.
 All contributors to resources pages will be acknowledged on the site and links to their own online resources added where possible.
-We also have future plans to develop pages for weave-related historical & cultural studies and a newsletter and we welcome any suggestions.
+We also have future plans to develop pages for weave-related historical & cultural studies, a newsletter and we welcome any suggestions.

 About us

-Philippa M. Brock.
+Editor: Philippa M. Brock.
 MA (RCA)

 Links: